StarRocks/starrocks/docs/en/administration/management/resource_management/be_label.md

 :::note

-- The total number of BEs in the labels where the materialized view resides must be greater than the number of replicas.
+- The total number of BE nodes associated with the labels must be greater than the number of replicas.
 Otherwise, an error `Table replication num should be less than or equal to the number of available BE nodes` will occur.
-- The labels added to the materialized view must already exist.
+- The labels to be associated with the materialized view must already exist.
 Otherwise, an error `Getting analyzing error.
 Detail message: Cannot find any backend with location: rack:xxx` will occur.

 :::